Nuitka/Nuitka-website/doc/doc/user-manual.rst

 This page is the recommended first read when you start using **Nuitka**.
 On this page, you will learn more about **Nuitka** fundamentals, such as license type, use cases, requirements, and credits.
+This page is the recommended first read when you start using **Nuitka**.
+On this page, you will learn more about **Nuitka** fundamentals, such as license type, use cases, requirements, and credits.

 .. contents:: Table of Contents
    :depth: 1